Those words were Patty Wipfler's warm call to parents trying to cope during Covid-19.

 She shared several facts and directions as concerns over coronavirus reached concerned parents across the globe.
 Patty then shared several rememberings and directions to follow, including one very powerful antidote to fear.

 After mentioning several trusted sources that parents could turn to for accurate and up to date information, Patty talked about why news of the coronavirus has impacted us so hard.
-She then shared several ideas and a plan of action for safeguarding our children and coping well.

 Why Does Coping During Coronavirus It Feel So Hard?

 As schools closed and figures of those who have contracted the virus rose, fear spread too.

 We fear for our children's safety, and in our normal lives, Patty said, and most of us are not used to confronting the possibility of death.
 This could be why the main reason fear around coronavirus and COVID-19 has shaken so many of us.

 For others, the sense of threat is a trigger.